APOORVACHANDRU/react-nodejs-chat-app/README.md

 # Fullstack EchoBot Assignment

-Here is the Fullstack Chatbot which includes two things
+Here is the Fullstack Chatbot which includes two main things
  1. Room without echo
  2. Room with echo